 6 Best Acoustic Guitars Under $500 Dollars 2020

 When getting started with learning the acoustic guitar, its hard to justify spending a lot of money.
 But you have to ask yourself, will you be getting the best acoustic guitars under $500 dollars?
-Truth is, there are many great guitars in this price range.
+Well you will be very happy to know, there are many great guitars in this price range.

 The quality of your instrument when getting started is very important. the sound, feel and fit has to be just right.
 If it is not, then you might struggle when it comes to staying motivated to learn.